giorgosfatouros/DeepVaR/README.md

 As far as the DNN is concerned, the DeepAR estimator from GluonTS package is utilized in order to perform probabilistic forecasts, while the VaR is calculated leveraging DeepAR's output.

-This model was developed in the scope of H2020 INFINRTECH project
+This model was developed in the scope of H2020 INFINITECH project.